3 Bit Cake on Sponge Cake

 Recipe for 3bit cake with pudding for a large baking sheet, made on a sponge cake

-I invite you to try a delicious and light creamy 3 Bit cake on sponge cake.
+I invite you to try a delicious and light creamy 3 Bit cake on a sponge base.
 This cake with pudding and whipped cream is made in a large pan, so it’s perfect for holidays and various family celebrations.
 Here, I replaced the classic 3 Bit cake on biscuits with a sponge cake.
-The cake gained lightness thanks to this and also has a bit fewer calories :) Be sure to check outhow to make 3 Bit cake on a sponge base!
+The cake gained lightness thanks to this and also has a bit fewer calories :) Be sure to check out how to make 3 Bit cake on a sponge base!

 3 Bit Cake on Sponge Cake recipe step by step